Identifying the Achilles' Heel: An Iterative Method for Dynamically Uncovering Factual Errors in Large Language Models: Approach and Implementation

-When querying the OBJECT of the fact triplet, \methodname follows a distinct approach by analyzing the NER of the OBJECT.
-Additionally, the rule for formulating questions will have some variations.
-If the relation is a noun, the question will be structured as ``Int.
-Pron.
-AUX the relation of SUBJECT?''
-On the other hand, if the relation represents an active form of a verb, the formulated question will take the form of ``Int.
-Pron.
-AUX SUBJECT relation?''
-When the relation is in a passive form of a verb, the question will be formulated as ``Int.
-Pron.
-AUX SUBJECT relation (passive form)?''
-In the example of (USA, capital, Washington D.C.), the generated question for querying the OBJECT will be ``What is the capital of USA?'' following this rule.
+For each randomly selected triplet, \methodname creates targeted questions, supporting all major English question types, as shown in Table~\ref{tab:question_example} and Figure~\ref{fig:rule-based}.

+\textbf{Yes-No Questions}: Using a triplet (Subject, Relation, Object), \methodname conducts Part-of-Speech (PoS) analysis on the relation to select an appropriate auxiliary verb (e.g., ``is'' for nouns, ``does'' for verbs), yielding questions like ``Is Washington D.C. the capital of the USA?'' from (USA, capital, Washington D.C.).
+For passive verbs, the structure adjusts for clarity.

+To ensure balanced testing, \methodname generates an equal number of ``No''-answer questions by selecting an incorrect but relation-consistent Object, such as ``Is London the capital of the USA?''

+\textbf{Multiple-Choice Questions}: \methodname uses Named Entity Recognition (NER) to select interrogative pronouns (e.g., ``What,'' ``Who,'' ``Where'') for SUBJECT or OBJECT queries.
+For SUBJECT queries, PoS analysis determines the auxiliary verb, forming questions like ``Which country's capital is Washington D.C.?''
+For OBJECT queries, a similar approach applies.

-Apart from the question statement, an MC question still requires four options, including one correct answer and three distractors.
-When provided with a fact triplet (SUBJECT, relation, OBJECT) to create the question, \methodname retrieves the distractors from other edges in the constructed graph that share the same label as the relation.
-To illustrate this approach, consider the fact triplet (Donald Trump, child, Ivanka Trump).
-Initially, \methodname formulates the question as ``Who is the child of Donald Trump?''
-Subsequently, by querying the constructed graph, \methodname retrieves unrelated entities such as Malia Obama (child of Barack Obama), Chelsea Clinton (child of Bill Clinton), and Jennifer Gates (child of Bill Gates).
-Randomly assigning these entities as ``A'', ``B'', ``C'', and ``D,'' \methodname then constructs a complete MC question for the fact triplet.
-In summary, \methodname employs these techniques to ensure that the distractors are relevant, plausible, and aligned with the context of the question, thereby enhancing the effectiveness and authenticity of the MC questions generated.
+For each triplet, \methodname generates four options: one correct answer and three distractors sourced from other knowledge graph edges with the same relation.
+For example, for (Donald Trump, child, Ivanka Trump), \methodname formulates ``Who is a child of Donald Trump?'' and selects distractors like Malia Obama (child of Barack Obama), Chelsea Clinton (child of Bill Clinton), and Jennifer Gates (child of Bill Gates), randomly assigned as options A, B, C, and D, to test the LLM’s ability to identify correct relationships.